muratk3n/thirdwave/en/README.md

 [quid-pro-quo](2017/07/the-next-decade-friedman.md#australia) for
 naval protection with the UK.
 That's how Oz soldiers ended up on the other side of the planet.
-The same need exists today, albeit with a different naval power, US, so the nation "commemorates" to keep that memory fresh in case similar sacrifice might be needed in the future.
+The same need exists today, albeit with a different naval power, US, so the nation commemorates to keep that memory fresh in case similar sacrifice might be needed in the future.

 "Australia commemorates the Anzak Day for their WWI losses in